Spirit of Vancouver Island ferry Review and Specifications

 The shipowner BC Ferries (founded in 1960, headquartered in Victoria, BC Canada) is a Canadian state-owned company providing daily scheduled passenger and vehicle (RoPax) ferry services between mainland Canada and British Columbia islands.
 The company is ranked North America's largest (followed by "Washington State Ferries") and the world's 3rd largest.
 BC FERRIES fleet's newest and largest vessels are the two Spirit-class ships (Spirit of British Columbia, Spirit of Vancouver Island) and the three Coastal-class ships (Coastal Renaissance, Coastal Inspiration, Coastal Celebration).

-Spirit of Vancouver Island ferry wiki
+Spirit of Vancouver Island ferry Wiki

-Other upgrades included new navigation equipment, renewd propulsion system components (gearboxes, rudders, steering, bow thrusters, propeller blades), new LED lighting, installing more efficient air-conditioning equipment, installing 4 new marine evacuation systems (lifesaving devices).
+Other mid-life upgrades (MLU) included new navigation equipment, renewed propulsion system components (gearboxes, rudders, steering, bow thrusters, propeller blades), new LED lighting, installing more efficient air-conditioning equipment, installing 4 new marine evacuation systems (lifesaving devices).
 Passenger areas were updated with new carpeting, furniture upholstery, table tops, refurbished public restrooms, adding new washroom on Deck 5, adding Arbutus Coffee Bar (new) on Deck 6, doubling the onboard retail shopping space.